 Carrot weevils are tiny beetles with big appetites for carrots and related plants.
-Once they’re established, these insects can devastate your carrot, celery and parsley crops.
+Once they’re established, these insects can devastate your carrot, celery, and parsley crops.
 Read on to find out about carrot weevil management.

 What are Carrot Weevils?

+Only about one-sixth of an inch (4 mm.) long, carrot weevils are snout beetles that love to dine on members of the carrot family.
+They feed during the warm months and then spend the winter hiding in the top layer of soil and in weeds, grass, or debris left in the garden.
+If you have them one year, you can count on their return the following year.
+Since they overwinter in the location where carrots grew the previous year, crop rotation is an important part of the strategy for controlling carrot weevils.
+Move your carrot patch every year and wait at least three years before growing them in the same location.
+At the same time, keep the garden clean and weed free to eliminate some of their favorite hiding places.
 The adult beetles feed on plant foliage.
 Females lay eggs in the carrot roots through a small puncture wound.
 If you see a small dark spot on a carrot, rub it and look for a wound underneath.
 If you see a puncture wound, you can be fairly certain that there are carrot weevil larvae tunneling through the root.
 The larvae are white, C-shaped grubs with brown heads.
 Their feeding activity can weaken and kill a carrot.
 Carrot weevil damage leaves the roots inedible.

 Controlling Carrot Weevil Organically